jeff-wise/haskell-starter-kit-blog/README.md

 #### Promote Haskell

 Haskell is awesome, but often misunderstood.
-If this project is successful, then it should help to showcase Haskell's strengths and serve as an entrypoint to building real Haskell applications.
+If successful, this project will showcase Haskell's strengths and serve as an entrypoint to building real Haskell applications.

 **[⬆ back to top](#table-of-contents)**